Chamath-the-curious/YoutubeDownloader/README.md

 pip install pyinstaller
 pyinstaller --onefile --console --add-data "ffmpeg;ffmpeg" Youtubedownloader.py
 ```
-use : instead of ; if you are on linux
+use : instead of ; if you are on linux.

 ## Known Errors